simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 I just added a few customization options that you can look up in the [documentation](https://github.com/simonvomeyser/commonmark-ext-lazy-image/blob/master/readme.md#options) of the package I created.

-Working options is really straightforward:
+Working with these options is really straightforward:

 ```php
 //...